-AC117 INTRODUCTION TO ACCOUNTING (5.0 credits/60 clock hours) The purpose of this course is to acquaint the student with the relationships between accounting and business and to define basic accounting terminology.
+AC124 INTRODUCTION TO ACCOUNTING & PAYROLL (4.0 credits/60 clock hours) The purpose of this course is to acquaint the student with the relationships between accounting and business and to define basic accounting terminology.
 Accounting is introduced as the common financial language used in business organizations.
-The course emphasizes the importance of following accepted accounting principles so that a business' financial position can be appropriately evaluated.
-In addition, students are introduced to the double-entry system, journals, ledgers, trial balances, worksheets, preparation of the income statement, statement of owner's equity, and balance sheet; adjusting, and closing entries; accounting for merchandising operations, and classified financial statement formats.
-The sole proprietorship business entity is used throughout this course as it pertains to service-oriented and merchandising operations.
+In addition, students are introduced to the double-entry system, journals, ledgers, trial balances, and special purpose journals.
+The sole proprietorship business entity is used throughout this course as it pertains to service-oriented operations.
+Students will be introduced to the requirements for maintaining employees' payroll records, the computations necessary to determine proper wages and appropriate tax withholdings and other payroll deductions, the procedures for remitting the taxes, and the employer's responsibilities for reporting payroll information to the various governmental agencies.
+Current federal and Pennsylvania requirements will be discussed.
 Prerequisite: None.